MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 ---
 title: Import or export installation configurations
 titleSuffix: ''
-description: Learn how to export your installation configuration to a .vsconfig file.
-This way you can share with others, and learn how to import it to clone. ms.date: 04/05/2022 ms.topic: how-to
+description: Learn how to export your installation configuration to a .vsconfig file to share with others, and how to import it to clone. ms.date: 04/05/2022 ms.topic: how-to
 helpviewer_keywords: